WTTJ/welcome-bits/README.md

 [Improving how we deploy GitHub](https://github.blog/2021-01-25-improving-how-we-deploy-github/) [![Generic badge](https://img.shields.io/badge/-Slack-lightgrey)]() [![Generic badge](https://img.shields.io/badge/-Overview%20of%20deploys-lightgrey)]() [![Generic badge](https://img.shields.io/badge/-Automation-lightgrey)]()

 [How (some) good corporate engneering blogs are written](https://danluu.com/corp-eng-blogs/) [![Generic badge](https://img.shields.io/badge/-Engineering%20blogs-lightgrey)]() [![Generic badge](https://img.shields.io/badge/-Best%20practices-lightgrey)]() [![Generic badge](https://img.shields.io/badge/-Cloudflare-lightgrey)]() [![Generic badge](https://img.shields.io/badge/-Segment-lightgrey)]() [![Generic badge](https://img.shields.io/badge/-Heap-lightgrey)]()

+## Bits of exploration

+This week, the team spent some time during our Jungle Labs session exploring **visual testing** as we would like to implement it on [Welcome UI](https://github.com/WTTJ/welcome-ui).
+More specifically, we would like to be able to visually test the displayed components on the Welcome UI documentation, knowing that components can be in different documentation pages.

+We chose to test the **cypress plugin** which allow to automatize the visual tests.

+Here is our condensed feedback about the cypress plugin:

+### Strenghts
+- Free of charge
+- Easy implementation
+- Unit snapshots of components
+- Web browsers and screen resolution sensitive

+### Limitations
+- Too sensitive: comparison is done pixel by pixel, so results are sometimes random.
+A threshold could be implemented to reduce the sensibility but its implementation could hide true anomalies.
+- No easy debugging: differential snapshops are not clear enough regarding the analysis of the difference

 ## Bits of good vibes